CSS-Windows/WindowsDiag/ALL/TSS/ReadMe.md

     persistent      - Boot-scenarios: choosen ETL logs, NETSH traces, ProcMon or WPR will be activated, requires a reboot, then settings will be active after restart, stop tracing using command: TSS OFF; Note: persistent will not work in combi with Stop:*, PSR, Video
-    PNP             - collect PlugAndPlay PnP ETL-log and info PortProxy       - collect PortProxy IP Helper Service ETL-Logs, can be used i.e. in combination with Test:psTelnet:Both:IPaddr/TCPportNr
+    PNP             - collect PlugAndPlay PnP ETL-log and info PortProxy       - collect PortProxy IP Helper Service ETL-log, can be used i.e. in combination with Test:psTelnet:Both:IPaddr/TCPportNr
     Print           - collect Print Service ETL- and Event-Logs ProcDump:<PID>|<name>[:<N>:<Int>:Start|Stop|Both] - collect N user dumps with ProcDump.exe for process ID or service name or unique ProcessName [defaults: N=3, Int=10 sec, Stop] to combine multiple processes or service names, use '/' separator, i.e.  ProcDump:Notepad.exe/dnscache/WinHttpAutoProxySvc:2